 Art Pavilion

-A space-frame structure in the desert, the proposed pavilion combines the plan of Buckminster Fuller’s Dymaxion Map with the layered section and node-and-tube construction of Konrad Wachsmann’s aircraft hangars.
+A space-frame structure in the desert surrounding Red Rock Canyon in Nevada—a temporary pavilion for the Nevada Museum of Art—combines the plan of Buckminster Fuller’s Dymaxion Map with the layered section and node-and-tube construction inspired by Konrad Wachsmann’s aircraft hangars.

 Client